What Are the Main Parts of Your Heating Air Conditioning Unit?

 Evaporator

-The evaporator coil of your air conditioner is what cools your home.
-The evaporator coil is located in a box that is attached to or inside your gas furnace (if you have one) or in an air handler in the event that you don’t have.
-The evaporator is the place where the refrigerant turns into a liquid, and absorbs heat from the air in your home.
+An evaporator coil is the part of your air conditioner that cools your home.
+The evaporator is located within a box attached to your gas furnace or within it (if you have one).
+If you don’t have one, the coil is located in an air handler.
+The evaporator is the place where the refrigerant is transformed into a liquid, and absorbs heat in your home’s air.

-The evaporator consists of one or more copper coils that are tightly packed.
-The refrigerant reaches the coils at low pressure, making it easier to transfer heat when it evaporates into gaseous form.
+The evaporator consists of one or more copper coils that are packed tightly together.
+The refrigerant enters the coils at low pressure, making it easier for it to transfer heat as it evaporates to gaseous form.

 A fan blows warm air from your home over the coil that is used to evaporate.
-The air is cooled by the removal of heat from the evaporator which alters the refrigerant’s temperatures and lowers the temperature of your indoor air.
-The cooled air is then circulated through the ductwork of your home to each of the rooms.
+The air is cooled by the removal of heat from the evaporator which changes the refrigerant’s temperature and lowers the temperature of your indoor air.
+The cooled air then moves through the ductwork of your home to every room which is where it circulates until it is returned to the air conditioning system via return ducts.

-The evaporator, unlike the compressor, only needs to raise the boiling point of the refrigerant down to a low temperature to ensure efficient air cooling.
-The evaporator makes use of its own fan in order to accomplish this final goal.
+The evaporator, in contrast to the compressor, requires to raise the boiling point of the refrigerant to a lower temperature to achieve efficient air cooling.
+The evaporator also has its own fans to help it achieve this final goal.

-The metering device of the evaporator assists to ensure that the refrigerant maintains a constant level of liquid within it.
-The low-side float is designed to open when there is no liquid in the evaporator, and it closes when sees liquid enter the coils.
+The evaporator metering device makes sure that the liquid refrigerant is always at an unchanging level.
+The float on the low-side is designed to open when there’s no liquid in the evaporator and it closes when detects liquid entering the coils.

-Both evaporators have the same purpose, however it’s important to select a model that can satisfy your home’s particular needs.
-For example, some models are more suited to harsher working environments, while others are better suited for milder conditions.
+While both evaporators serve the same purpose, it’s crucial to select a model suitable for your home’s unique requirements.
+For example, some models are more suited to more harsh working environments, whereas others are more suitable for more moderate conditions.
 Consider how easy it is to clean and maintain your evaporator.
-This can help you save time, money and effort.
+This could help you save time, money and hassle.

 Condenser

-The condenser is one of three main components of your air conditioning system which helps to keep it running efficiently.
-It is located outside the house, connected to the evaporator coil via refrigerant lines and contains an array of fans and metal fins which work to eliminate heat from the refrigerant gas that was transported here from the evaporator.
-The heat that is emitted allows the refrigerant to be cooled and transform into a liquid state.
+The condenser is among the three primary parts of your home’s air conditioning system which helps to keep it running efficiently.
+The condenser is located outside the home and is connected to the evaporator via refrigerant pipes.
+It has metal fins and fans that work to remove the heat from the refrigerant that has been transported from the evaporator.
+The heat removed from refrigerant gas helps it cool before turning back into liquid form.

-A compressor is attached to the condenser unit and is used to pressurize the low-pressure liquid refrigerant that has been taken from the evaporator coil.
-The squeezing action of the compressor raises the temperature of the coolant, which then passes into the condenser coils to take in heat that is not being absorbed by the air around it.
-After the cooling cycle is completed, the refrigerant will be moved into the compressor to be pressurized prior to being pumped back to the evaporator coil.
+A compressor is connected to an condenser unit.
+It works to pressurize low-pressure liquid refrigeration that has been pumped out of the evaporator coil.
+The squeezing action of the compressor increases the temperature of the coolant which is then pumped into condenser coils to take in heat that is not being absorbed by the surrounding air.
+After the cooling cycle is completed the refrigerant will be introduced into the compressor, where it will be pressurized before being pumped back to the evaporator coil.

-Since the condenser is situated outdoors, it is susceptible to the elements.
-Leaves and twigs grass clippings or even roofing shingles, can cause damage to the condenser.
-The addition of the universal HVAC condenser cover to your heating and cooling system can help safeguard the equipment from accidental damage when it isn’t in use.
+Because the condenser is located outdoors, it is susceptible to the elements.
+Debris such as leaves or twigs grass clippings or even roofing shingles, could cause damage to the condenser.
+A universal HVAC condenser can shield your heating and cooling equipment from damage while not in use.

-It is also essential to ensure that the condenser is not shaded.
-This can decrease air flow, which can force the compressor to work harder to cool your home.
-This can result in more energy costs and a possible loss of refrigerant.
+Do not shade the condenser.
+This can impede air flow and force the compressor to work harder to cool your home.
+This can result in increased energy costs and potential loss of refrigerant.

-Regular maintenance will ensure that your HVAC system is running efficiently.
-Regularly having a professional technician examine every major component of your HVAC system can aid in preventing major issues.
-A professional service team can avoid problems by checking regularly the refrigerant level.
-Follow these steps to extend the life of your cooling and heating system and reduce energy bills.
+Regular maintenance will ensure that your HVAC system is working correctly.
+Regularly having a professional technician inspect all major components of your HVAC system will assist in avoiding major problems.
+Additionally, having an expert service team monitor the refrigerant levels on a regular basis can help prevent any problems from developing.
+By following these simple steps, you’ll be able to extend the longevity of your cooling and heating system as well as reduce your energy costs.

 Compressor

-There are a myriad of different kinds of HVAC compressors.
-Each one has its own benefits and drawbacks.
-A reciprocating compressor, for example, has a piston moving upwards and downwards within the piston.
-This produces a suction that draws in the refrigerant.
+There are several different kinds of HVAC compressors, and each one has distinct advantages and disadvantages.
+A reciprocating compressor, as an example it has a piston that moves upwards and downwards in a piston.
+This movement produces a suction that draws in refrigerant.
 As the piston moves downwards it decreases the volume of gas.
-A discharge valve opens to let the pressurized refrigeration to the condenser.
+A discharge valve then opens to release the pressurized refrigeration into the condenser.

-Both kinds of HVAC compressors are designed to raise the temperature of the refrigerant liquid as it is being compressed, so that the vapor that leaves the compressor is high-temperature and high pressure.
-Since heat naturally flows from high-temperature substances to lower-temperature ones the hot vapor is able to move into the evaporator coils and return to its liquid state.
+The HVAC compressors of both kinds are designed to raise temperature of the liquid while it is compressed.
+This creates the formation of a high-temperature, high pressure vapor.
+Since heat naturally flows from higher temperature substances to those with lower temperatures, the hot vapor will flow into the evaporator coils before it can return to its original liquid state.

 Thermostat

-The thermostat is your heating and cooling system’s brain, and it decides the frequency and manner in which the system is turned on and off.
-It determines the temperature of the air and compares it to a preset desired level.
-The thermostat will send an indication to alter the temperature if it is off a few degrees.
-The majority of modern thermostats gauge temperature using the digital sensor, also known as the thermosistor.
-The thermistor is composed of two different metals that expand at different rates when they get hot and cause them to bend in opposite directions.
-When the thermistor reaches its temperature it sends a signal to the circuit board to start your heating or AC system.
+The thermostat is the brains of your heating and cooling system, allowing it to regulate when and how it turns on and off.
+It compares the temperature of the air to a pre-set desired level.
+If it is off by a few degrees the thermostat will send an electronic signal that changes it towards the desired temperature.
+The majority of modern thermostats monitor temperature using an electronic sensor referred to as a thermistor.
+The thermistor is made up of two different metals that expand at different rates when they get hot and cause them to bend in opposite directions.
+When the thermistor is at its temperature it sends a signal to the circuit board to turn on your heating or AC system.

 The touchscreens on the latest models make it easy to program and operate.
-A lot of thermostats are programmed to automatically cool and heat your home according to specific times.
-This means you don’t have to worry about having to manually set them each day.
-In addition, they provide reports on energy consumption so that you can figure out how to reduce costs.
+They can be programmed to automatically cool or heat your house at specific times, which eliminates the headache of having to set the temperature each day.
+They also provide information on energy consumption so you can find ways to cut costs.

-If you have an older electromechanical model the way that it works is a bit more complicated.
-It consists of a bimetallic strip which is bonded to a vial using mercury.
-When the temperature fluctuates in the vial, it causes the mercury in the vial to move in a way, interrupting or completing an electrical circuit.
-When the vial tipping the thermostat, it turns on the heating and cooling system.
+If you have an old electromechanical model, it’s somewhat more complicated.
+It is comprised of a bimetallic strip which is bonded to a vial with mercury.
+When the temperature changes, it causes the mercury inside the vial to shift and complete or interrupt an electrical circuit.
+When the vial tilts, the thermostat turns on the heating and cooling system.

-To keep your thermostat in good working condition It is essential to be sure to clean it on a regular basis to remove any dust that has accumulated.
-Also, make sure that it isn’t crooked or loose.
-In certain cases the thermostat may be having trouble with its readings due to a dirty evaporator coil or the thermistor being damaged.
-In that scenario, you’ll need to call a professional to fix the problem for you.
-If you are experiencing a other issue, like a blank display, try changing your batteries or checking that your breaker isn’t connected.
-This is a good illustration of how you can make your HVAC system more efficient by understanding it and maximizing its use.
+You should regularly clean your thermostat to remove dust.
+Also, make sure it isn’t bent or loose.
+In certain cases the thermostat may be having trouble with its readings because of an unclean evaporator coil or a damaged thermistor.
+In this situation, you’ll need to get an expert to resolve the problem.
+If you’re experiencing different issue, for instance blank displays try replacing your batteries or ensuring that your breaker isn’t connected.
+This is a good example of how you can make your HVAC system more efficient by learning about it and optimizing its use.

 Explore More